Born: July 25, 1972

 Melissa writes fiction for adults, teens, and children.
 Her books have been translated into 28 languages to date and been bestsellers in the US (NY Times, LA Times, USA Today, Wall Street Journal) as well as various countries overseas.
 She is best known for the Wicked Lovely series for teens and Graveminder for adults.

-Wicked Lovely was her first novel; it was simultaneously released in the US and UK by HarperCollins in 2007 (with translation rights also sold in twenty-some countries).
+Wicked Lovely, her debut novel, was simultaneously released in the US and UK by HarperCollins in 2007 (with translation rights also sold in twenty-some countries).
 It debuted as a NY Times Bestseller and evolved into a multi-book series with myriad accolades and international bestseller lists.

 Her debut adult book, Graveminder, released to strong critical reception in 2011.
 Following that she has edited anthologies with Kelley Armstrong (Enthralled and Shards & Ashes) and with Tim Pratt (Rags & Bones), and released a second adult novel (The Arrivals) in 2013.